dsaidgovsg/terraform-modules/modules/prometheus/README.md

 You will need to use Packer to build a __one off__ data volume to hold your Prometheus data.
 You will then need to provide the EBS volume ID to the Terraform module.

+**Make sure you create the volume in the same availability zone as the instance you are going to run.**

 ```bash
 packer build \
     -var-file "your_vars.json" \